ar-siddiqui/SEPEX/DEV_GUIDE.md

 - Requests from Admin Role are allowed to retrieve all jobs information, non admins can only retrieve information for jobs that they submitted.
 - Only admins can add/update/delete processes.

+## Inputs
+- If `"Inputs": {}` in `/execution` payload.
+Nothing will be appended to process commands.
+This allow running processes that do not have any inputs.

 ## Scope
 - The behavior of logging is unknown for AWS Batch processes with job definitions having number of attempts more than 1.